Below are the last available ‘minutes’ of Trustee Meetings

 2.10 Monica is responsible for the Petty Cash.
 The procedures may need to be reviewed but no Action was assigned.

 2.11 Sian Davies and Chris Price are responsible for HMRC accounts and Gift Aid.
 Vicky Reynish was willing to take on this task.

 Action V.R. to liaise with S.D. and C.P. to establish requirements.
 Timeline, next meeting.

 3.1 The purpose of Volunteer Reviews was unclear to the Trustees: were these advised by Glamorgan Voluntary Services (GVS)?
 The review procedure was part way through and the reception to these had been mixed, with significant disquiet in some cases.

 Action J.J. to discuss progress of Reviews with Sandra Cooper, to find out if the purpose of the reviews is being fulfilled.

-3.2 The Trustees were concerned the morale of the Volunteers was not what it should be, as highlighted by several people standing down from their roles.
-The RCL should be a “happy place”.
+3.2 Discussion took place on the morale of the Volunteers.
 The till seems to be a particular problem area, as recognised by the Board.

 4. RCL Fundraising Group Meeting Minutes 6th November 2018 *